2022 Texas Legacy Award

 Each year, Every Texan honors an extraordinary leader whose work has made a significant and demonstrable impact that improves the lives of Texans of all backgrounds.

 The Future of Texas Award includes a $1,000 donation to a nonprofit organization of the honoree’s choosing.
-Every Texan will formally present the award during an in-person reception on Wednesday, October 12 at the Austin Central Public Library (pending changing COVID-19 guidelines).
+Every Texan formally presented the award during an in-person reception on Wednesday, October 12 at the Austin Central Public Library.

 Andrea Reyes Sierra